James Sessions

-James Milton Sessions (September 20, 1882 – November 14, 1962) was an American artist born in Rome, New York.
+James Milton Sessions (September 20, 1882 in Rome, New York – November 14, 1962) was an American artist.
 Sessions was a master watercolorist of marine, sporting, and military World War II scenes.
 He developed a love of the sea and is probably best known as a painter of marine subjects.
 Sessions painted images of numerous locations, from the Bahamas to New England's busy fishing harbors, north to the raw fishing grounds of Nova Scotia, and ultimately to the Navajo reservations in New Mexico.

 Early life and education

 He received his first exposure to art from his mother, herself an accomplished artist.
 He trained at the Art Institute of Chicago from 1903 to 1906 and initially supported himself as a wheelsman aboard Great Lakes ships from 1906 to 1914, later serving as a boatswain's mate in the Illinois Naval Reserve during World War I. He also worked as a commercial illustrator.